 54) Record a 1-second video with your phone every day with the app 1-second to create a video diary per month or year.

 55) Write down three new ideas you have every day/ or week t boost your creative mind

 56) Create a vision board for your life in retirement

 59) Do painting, sculpturing, pottery, knitting, sewing, flower arranging, wood carving, or mosaic.

 You can stay creatively busy in retirement with a subscription to Cratejoy.
-They ship a box with supplies, tools and instructions for fun and creative craft projects every month.
+They ship a box with supplies, tools, and instructions for fun and creative craft projects every month.
 With the aim to inspire creativity, love, and happiness in every box by mindfully curating projects to feed your mind, body & soul.
 Check out their crafting boxes here.

-60) Meditate every day with app Headspace
+60) Meditate every day with the app Headspace

 61) Explore your spirituality